Peoplesized/peoplesizedcom/_posts/2015-08-07-unccd-iif-map.md

 who: jonathan
 ---

-This is a dynamic map tracking the status of country parties and other entities with regard to their progress on a global goal.
-The data are stored in a simple file, which is easy to edit.
+This was a dynamic map tracking the status of country parties and other entities with regard to their progress on a global goal.
+The data were stored in a simple file, which was easy to edit.

-Reactively-templated using [ractive](http://www.ractivejs.org), this is a designed as a lightweight, self-contained map visualisation application, served from static hosting with very low ongoing costs.
-It is embedded in the client's CMS through an iframe.
+Reactively-templated using [ractive](http://www.ractivejs.org), this was designed as a lightweight, self-contained map visualisation application, served from static hosting with very low ongoing costs.
+It was embedded in the client's CMS through an iframe.